cervinakuy/Simon/README.md

 # Simon - Discord Q&A Help Bot Template
 Tired of answering the same questions over and over?
 As the owner of a large customer support discord server, I was too.
-Simon is a simple Discord bot template written in Python to help assist the yourself, moderators, and your users!
+Simon is a simple Discord bot template written in Python to help assist yourself, moderators, and users!

 In my own experience, successful configuration of Simon resulted in a **87% drop** in daily message count in public channels, with most users receiving immediate help via Simon's help in DM as soon as they joined.